-It is perhaps not a surprise that many Polish wedding ceremonies are still held in churches.
+It is perhaps no surprise that many Polish wedding ceremonies are still held in churches.
 In a country where so many people have at least some ties to the Catholic Church, this remains an important part of many couples’ wedding plans.
 Though fashions have certainly changed in recent years, guests might want to consider standards of modesty when in church.
 Longer hem lengths and covered shoulders were once obligatory, and should be kept in mind for more conservative affairs.
 Otherwise, take this opportunity to dress to the nines – a Polish wedding is no time to slack off sartorially.

-The Catholic ceremony itself is similar to Catholic rites anywhere, though those who understand the language might be surprised by the frequency of rather “traditional” vows.
+The Catholic ceremony itself is similar to Catholic rites anywhere, though those who understand the language might be surprised by the frequency of rather ‘traditional’ vows.
 Wives often pledge service and obedience to their future husbands – though of course this might well reflect an observance of tradition, rather than an actual picture of the future relationship.

 Those accustomed to large wedding parties will notice that many Polish couples choose to restrict the number of guests.
 The pair are typically joined only by their witnesses, normally family members or very close friends.
 Two selected witnesses accompany the bride and groom at both civil and church ceremonies.
-Recent trends have seen bridal parties grow; though if you see a couple with only two attendants, it’s not for lack of friends, but rather in adherence to custom.
+Recent trends have seen bridal parties grow; though if you see a couple with only two attendants, it’s not for lack of friends, but rather adherence to custom.

 When she is walking down the aisle, it’s crucial the bride not trip over her veil.
-Since it also is critical that she not look back to make sure it’s properly positioned, responsibility for minding the veil falls on the bride’s attendant.
+Since it is also critical that she not look back to make sure it’s properly positioned, responsibility for minding the veil falls on the bride’s attendant.

 If you see the bride subtly move a patch of her wedding dress to cover the top of her groom’s shoe, she might be following the old belief that this will give her a position of dominance in the relationship.
 Those worried about the future of the couple also should keep an eye on any candles lit on the altar.
 Tradition says if one goes out during the ceremony, either the bride or the groom will die young.

-Having made it through the ceremony – hopefully without inadvertently cursing themselves to an unhappy future – the newlywed couple will exit the church as husband and wife.
-Where this moment is often accompanied with the throwing of rice, you likely will find that guests in Poland shower the newlyweds with coins (some Polish coins are quite small, thankfully).
+Having made it through the ceremony – hopefully without inadvertently cursing themselves to an unhappy future – the newly-wed couple will exit the church as husband and wife.
+Where this moment is often accompanied with the throwing of rice, you will likely find that guests in Poland shower the newly-weds with coins (some Polish coins are quite small, thankfully).
 This is an adaptation of the traditional custom of throwing grain at the couple to ensure a prosperous and productive future.
 The coins, similarly, represent wishes for a successful future.

 Now that the ceremony is over, it’s time for the party to begin.
 Many Polish wedding receptions still open with the traditional presentation of bread and salt.
-Upon the newlyweds’ arrival at the reception, their parents present them with these essentials.
+Upon the newly-weds’ arrival at the reception, their parents present them with these two essentials.
 The bread is specially prepared and often decorated with the names of the couple.
 This gift of bread and salt is symbolic – bread is offered so that the couple may never know hunger, while salt reminds them of life’s difficulties and the importance of learning to cope.

 Following the bread and salt, the couple traditionally has their first toast.
 Customarily, the father of the bride or groom presents the couple with two glasses – one of vodka, one of water.
 They are offered first to the bride, who must make her selection without knowing which is which.
 Tradition says that whoever ends up with the glass of vodka will be the dominant partner in the relationship.
-After their drink (and the portent of their future dynamic), the couple throws their glasses; if they break, it is a sign of good luck.
+After their drink (and the portent of their future dynamic), the couple throw their glasses; if they break, it's a sign of good luck.

 All that food will be washed down with a seemingly endless supply of drink.
 The most popular beverage (as one might suspect) is vodka – and it flows freely throughout the night.
-The gathering may spontaneously raise their glasses and start chanting “gorzko, gorzko!”, meaning “bitter, bitter!” in order to demand a kiss from the groom and bride – in other words to ask for some sugar.
+The gathering may spontaneously raise their glasses and start chanting ‘Gorzko, gorzko!‘, meaning ‘Bitter, bitter!’ in order to demand a kiss from the groom and bride – in other words, to ask for some sugar.

-At the Stroke of Midnight: Oczepiny
+At the stroke of midnight: oczepiny

 Where many weddings would be winding down as midnight approaches, a Polish wedding is just approaching one of its most traditional moments – the removal of the bridal veil.
-This ceremony, called “oczepiny”, traditionally represented the transitional moment for the bride as she moved from her single youth towards her married future.
+This ceremony, called ‘oczepiny’, traditionally represented the transitional moment for the bride as she moved from her single youth towards her married future.
 The midnight hour was significant as this time of transition.
 The details of the ceremony have changed significantly over the years, but it remains a memorable moment in many contemporary Polish weddings.
 Traditionally, the oczepiny ceremony began with the unbraiding and cutting of the young bride’s hair.
 Long braids were symbolic of girlhood freedom; and as a newly married woman, the bride’s hair was unbraided to reflect her new marital status.